zulip/zulip/docs/production/security-model.md

     without joining the stream.
 Guests can only access streams that another user adds them to.

-  * Organization admins can see and modify most aspects of a private stream, including the membership and estimated traffic.
-Admins generally cannot see messages sent to private streams or do things that would indirectly give them access to those messages, like adding members or changing the stream privacy settings.
+  * Organization owners and administrators can see and modify most aspects of a private stream, including the membership and estimated traffic.
+Owners and administrators generally cannot see messages sent to private streams or do things that would indirectly give them access to those messages, like adding members or changing the stream privacy settings.

   * Non-admins cannot easily see which private streams exist, or interact with them in any way until they are added.
 Given a stream name, they can